Distinguished Awards

 Written responses (300 words max) to the following questions:

-• Engagement with Students and / or Professionals from backgrounds underrepresented in STEM: Describe how the Nominee has successfully engaged with students and/ or professionals from backgrounds underrepresented in STEM.
-Include specific examples for each of the Mentor Categories you selected above for which you want the Nominee to be considered.
+2. Describe how the Nominee has successfully engaged with students and/or STEM professionals, including but not limited to those from underrepresented backgrounds.
+For specificity, please include examples for each of the Mentor Categories (College/University Mentor, Community College Mentor, and/or Research & Professional Mentor) for which you want the Nominee to be considered.
 You may reference students and/or STEM professionals that have been mentored by the Nominee.

 Supporting documents

-• At least one letter from a professional colleague or supervisor of the Nominee.
+2. Letter of Recommendation #1 - Must be from a professional colleague or supervisor of the Nominee.
+(Required)

-• At least one letter from a student mentee of the Nominee.
+3. Letter of Recommendation #2 - Must be from a student mentee of the Nominee.
+(Required)

 Distinguished Scientist Nomination